 Supervisors and managers have a responsibility to prevent harassment and discrimination.
-All supervisors and managers who receive a complaint or information about suspected harassment, observe what may be harassing or discriminatory behavior, or for any reason suspect that harassment or discrimination is occurring, are required to report such suspected harassment to the Chief Operating Officer or the Vice President of
+All supervisors and managers who receive a complaint or information about suspected harassment, observe what may be harassing or discriminatory behavior, or for any reason suspect that harassment or discrimination is occurring, are required to report such suspected harassment to the Chief Operating Officer, the Director of Human Resources, or the Senior Vice President of Human Resources.

-Human Resources.
 Managers and supervisors should not be passive and wait for an employee to make a claim of harassment.
 If they observe such behavior, they must act.